 Art is a perfect gift for your kids to give!
 There are lots of great art ideas out there, but any of the projects from Alisha Gratehouse’s Winter Wonderland Mixed Media Workshop would make fabulous gifts.
 My kids are already looking at these projects and thinking of which of our family members would like each project.

 I loved making Perler Bead creations when I was a kid, but I always hated how the beads on the sides would fall off when I started the ironing process.
 Am I alone on that?

 I love the idea of using cookie cutters to create ornaments for their friends out of the Perler Beads.
 That totally eliminates the issue of beads falling off and gives kids a chance to have fun with all kinds of cookie cutters and color combinations.
 Sure, you’ll need to help with the oven, but it’s a lot easier than dealing with the iron.
 (PIN it here)

 What are your kids’ favorite gifts to make?
 I’d love to check out more ideas!

-Day 1 – Super Fun Christmas Treats Kids Can Make
+Day 1 – Fun and Easy Christmas Treats Kids Can Make

 Day 4 – Gifts Kids Can Make

-Day 5 – Favorite Resources for Homeschooling at Christmas
+Day 5 – Favorite Resources for Homeschooling at Christmastime

 Be sure to stop by the 5 Days of Christmas Hopscotch and see all of the fabulous Christmas posts from the bloggers of iHomeschool Network.